 1. Rider Comfort – Very comfortable saddle and riding position

 2. Battery Accessibility – Can be easily be removed and charged on or off the bike

-3. Good Range – approx 60 mile on ‘Full assist’ mode, potentially capable of 100 mile +
+3. Good Range – approx 60 miles on ‘Full assist’ mode, potentially capable of 100 miles +

 5. Performance / Power – Powerful Bosch Motor copes well with hills